d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 ### Historization

-When you launch amicleaner without any arguments, the tool will 'inspect' your enviroment and look for the images that you own.
-From the list of items to be deleted, it will regroup them by using AWS tags.
+When you launch amicleaner without any arguments, it will 'inspect' your enviroment, look for images that you own then sort and display them using AWS tags.

 ```console